Phoenix009/Notes/Distributed_Systems/Papers Summary/ZooKeeper.md

 It is not always clear apriori what the final system configuration will look like.

 - Client want to start a master process and several worker processes.
-- Client does not know ahead of time information such as the address and port# for connecting to the master
+- Client does not know ahead of time information such as the address and port# for the worker processes to connect to the master
 - We use a rendezvous node $z_r$, which is a node created by the client
 - When the master starts it fills in $z_r$ with information
 - Workers read the node with watch flag.
 If the node is not updated yet, workers wait for the notification.